-The member is encouraged during the time of the service plan development to call the case manager or health home coordinator, if there are any problems with either Medicaid or non-Medicaid services.
+The member is encouraged during the time of the service plan development to call the case manager if there are any problems with either Medicaid or non-Medicaid services.
 The case manager will then follow up to solve any problems.
 Monitoring service utilization includes verifying that: